 🌿 So what really works?

-Young Living’s Thieves Fruit & Veggie Soak or Veggie Wash: This may surprise you, but it helps break down detergent residue and rinse away buildup that makes clothes stiff.
+Young Living’s Thieves Fruit & Veggie Soak: This may surprise you, but it helps break down detergent residue and rinse away buildup that makes clothes stiff.
 Think of it as a gentle, plant-based rinse aid for your laundry.

 Vinegar: This is the classic, time-tested softener!
 Vinegar dissolves leftover soap and minerals that can cling to fabric fibers.
 It fluffs them back up naturally—leaving towels softer and clothes fresher (don’t worry, the vinegar smell disappears once dry).